doctrine/DoctrineMongoDBBundle/docs/config.rst

                 default:
                     server: '%env(resolve:MONGODB_URL)%'

-If you wish to use memcache to cache your metadata, you need to configure the ``Memcached`` instance; for example, you can do the following:
+If you wish to use memcached to cache your metadata, you need to configure the ``Memcached`` instance; for example, you can do the following:

 .. configuration-block::